CLIUtils/CLI11/README.md

 program --opt1 opt1_val  sub1 --sub1opt --sub1optb val sub2 --sub2opt sub1 --sub1opt2 sub2 --sub2opt2 val
 ```

-* pa will be called prior to parsing any values with an argument of 13.
+-   pa will be called prior to parsing any values with an argument of 13.
-* pc1 will be called immediately after processing the sub1 command with a value of 10.
+-   pc1 will be called immediately after processing the sub1 command with a value of 10.
-* c1 will be called when the `sub2` command is encountered.
+-   c1 will be called when the `sub2` command is encountered.
-* pc2 will be called with value of 6 after the sub2 command is encountered.
+-   pc2 will be called with value of 6 after the sub2 command is encountered.
-* c1 will be called again after the second sub2 command is encountered.
+-   c1 will be called again after the second sub2 command is encountered.
+-   ac1 will be called after processing of all arguments
-* c2 will be called once after processing all arguments.
+-   c2 will be called once after processing all arguments.
-* ac will be called after completing the parse and all lower level callbacks have been executed.
+-   ac2 will be called last after completing  all lower level callbacks have been executed.

 A subcommand is considered terminated when one of the following conditions are met.
 1. There are no more arguments to process